-Former Fed staffer Andrew Levin has argued that the process of Reserve Bank selection "should be reformed so that each board of directors takes nominations from the public, publishes a list of all eligible nominees, and then engages in a selection process that involves genuine public participation through hearings and other forms of input and feedback."96 I agree.
+2. Reserve Bank presidential appointment process.
+Former Fed staffer Andrew Levin has argued that the process of Reserve Bank selection "should be reformed so that each board of directors takes nominations from the public, publishes a list of all eligible nominees, and then engages in a selection process that involves genuine public participation through hearings and other forms of input and feedback."
+I agree.
 The changes that the Fed should pursue in reforming the presidential appointment process at the Reserve Banks need not be substantial legislative changes, although these have also been considered.
 Rather than fundamentally changing the legislative framework, the Board of Governors-not the FOMC-can offer much more clarity about the presidential appointment process, adding regulatory specificity to statutory ambiguity.

-The Board, following criticisms of the opacity of the process that led to three major appointments to the Minneapolis, Philadelphia, and Dallas Reserve Banks, did indeed offer some clarity on this process.97 This is a positive step for which the Fed should be congratulated.
+The Board, following criticisms of the opacity of the process that led to three major appointments to the Minneapolis, Philadelphia, and Dallas Reserve Banks, did indeed offer some clarity on this process.91 This is a positive step for which the Fed should be congratulated.
 But the clarification still leaves substantial questions unanswered.
 The Board asserts correctly that the "process for selecting a Federal Reserve Bank president is set forth in the Federal Reserve Act."
 This is minimally true, but only insofar as the Class B and Class C directors "appoint" the presidents "subject to the approval" of the Board of Governors.
-The additional clarity is useful:
+The additional clarity is useful: According to the Board, the Class B and C directors also form a search committee, hire a search firm, and consider candidates "both within and outside the Federal Reserve System" along a range of appropriate qualifications.
+The Fed governor who is chair of the Federal Reserve Bank Affairs Committee "meets regularly" with the relevant search committee until the search committee proposes finalists.
+The Board of Governors interviews finalists, the Class B and C directors appoint one of them, and the Board votes on its approval.

-96 Haedtler, Levin, and Wilson (2016).
+90 Haedtler, Levin, and Wilson (2016).

-97 Federal Reserve Board (2016).
+91 Federal Reserve Board (2016).